 In the implementation of its mandate, the role of the C-NLOPB is to facilitate the exploration for and development of the hydrocarbon resources in the Newfoundland and Labrador Offshore Area in a manner that conforms to the statutory provisions for:

 - offshore safety;

 - environmental protection and safety;

 - effective management of land tenure;

 - resource management; and,

 Canada-Newfoundland and Labrador benefits.

-While the legislation does not prioritize these mandates, worker safety and environmental protection will be paramount in all Board decisions.
+Worker health and safety and environmental protection will be paramount in all Board decisions.

 d.
 C-NLOPB OBJECTIVES